 Wildlife and Flora

 The different seasons bring exciting opportunities to spot a variety of wildlife at the Ben Wyvis National Nature Reserve.
 As winter brings a dusting of snow to the high peaks, you will be lucky to spot the ptarmigan in its winter white plumage or the mountain hare.
-Come summer time, flocks of dotterel stop by on their way to more northerly breeding sites, and some will stay to breed with the duties of hatching the eggs and tending the young handed over to the male birds.
-On the lower ground the mosses are also rich and lush in summer and butterflies and dragonflies like the large red damselfly and golden-ringed dragonfly are found around the burns and pools.
+Come summer time, flocks of dotterel stop by on their way to more northerly breeding sites, while on the lower ground, butterflies and dragonflies flit around the burns and pools.
 On calm days, in late October, the mountain resounds with the roaring of red deer stags rutting.
-In parts of the Reserve the heath is dotted with dwarf birch and a mosaic of dwarf shrubs go from the shiny reds of the cowberry and bearberry, through the dusty blue-black of the blaeberry to the glossy black of the crowberry and mountain bearberry.

 On a clear day, the views from the summit are outstanding, with the whole of the Moray Firth stretched out beneath you.
-Although a popular and relatively easy climb, Ben Wyvis should be treated with respect.
 The 6.5km / 4 mile route starts from the Forestry Commission car park at Garbat on the A835 between Garve and Ullapool, heads up to An Cabar and along the summit ridge.
 The average time to the summit and back is six hours.

 If you have the stamina you can continue on to the summit of Tom a’ Choinnich (955m) before heading down its southwest ridge towards Garbat.